Sergey004/Quest2-VRC/README.md

 To start building the application, simply launch the solution in Visual Studio and run "Restore NuGet packages" to download dependencies

 ## Or you can dowload preconpile version fron Github Actions

+There are two versions:

+Core version where the basic methods and the possibility to use them in other projects (Debug and Release)

+GUI version where you can use this version right out of the box

 ## Using
 Add a parameter to the ExpressionParameters of your avatar by assigning